-Growing up, I used to visit my grandfather's farm... we would hunt and we would eat... as grandpa passed and I got older, I stopped hunting.
+Growing up, I spent a lot of time visiting my grandfather's farm where we would hunt and we would eat what we hunted.
+When grandpa passed and I got older, I stopped hunting.
 I just didn't have a need for it.
-Everything I needed to eat I could find at the supermarket or online, or almost everything.
-Game meats became delicacies I would only eat at a restaurant.
-Not something I would eat at home.
-Until recently.. over the past few years, demand for "Game Meats" has boomed.
-So lets talk about it!
+Everything I needed to eat I could find at the supermarket or online (or almost everything).

-Game Meats refers to meat from animals that are hunted in the wild, rather than raised on farms... it is important to note that many "game animals" are still raised in "farms" its just that these farms are basically private land where they roam free.
+Game meat refers to meat from animals that are hunted in the wild, rather than raised on farms.
+It is important to note that many "game animals" are still raised in "farms," it's just that these farms are basically private land where they roam free.

 Despite being a less well-known option, there are many good reasons why people should try game meats at least once.

-Health benefits: Game meats are often leaner than traditional meats, and are a good source of protein and minerals like iron and zinc.
+Game meats are also often leaner than traditional meats, and are a good source of protein.
 Additionally, some game meats like venison have been found to have a higher ratio of healthy unsaturated fats compared to saturated fats.

 Check out this video of one of our customers cooking an Elk Rib Rack he got from us:

 In conclusion, game meats offer a unique flavor profile, a wide range of health benefits and are a great sustainable and ethical protein source.
 It is not easy to procure high quality elk, venison, wild boar and bison but we believe we've achieved this at Meat N' Bone.
 Our game meat collection provides you with some of the most delicious and ethically sourced game meat available online.